mmoustafa17/RuntasticTask/README.md

 6-Created 2 branches which is develop and master, we code on develop branch and merge with master afterwards

+7-We can change the environment from properties file in --> src/test/resources/Properties/userdata.properties

 <img src="images\runtasticTraning.png" style="display:block; margin-left:auto; margin-right:auto;"/>